Snow Country: Plot

 Onsen geisha Matsuei, on whom Kawabata is said to have based the character Komako in the novel.

 Snow Country is a stark tale of a love affair between a Tokyo dilettante and a provincial geisha that takes place in the remote hot spring (onsen) town of Yuzawa.
 (Kawabata did not mention the name of the town in his novel.)

 The novel opens with the protagonist of the novel, Shimamura, riding a train to a remote onsen town.
 Shimamura is a rich, married man, who inherited his wealth, and a self-professed ballet expert (although he has never seen one in person).
 During the train ride, he observes a young woman (who is later revealed as Yoko) caring for a sickly man (named Yukio).
 He observes the woman through a reflection in the train window, and is particularly enthralled by her eyes, as well as the sound of her voice.

-Shimamura's purpose for going to the onsen is meeting a young woman, Komako, with whom he had a brief encounter during his previous stay.
+Shimamura's purpose for going to the onsen is to meet a young woman, Komako, with whom he had a brief encounter during his previous stay.
 Although she wasn't employed as a geisha during his first stay, her situation is changed during his second visit.
 Shimamura is attracted to the young geisha, although his affection proves to be inconsistent and uncertain over time.
 However, Komako falls in love with Shimamura, which goes against the geisha tradition of meeting the customers' demands without any emotional attachment.
 Throughout their conversations, a number of things about Komako's life are revealed: her becoming a geisha to pay for Yukio's hospital bills, their rumored engagement, Komako and Yukio's strained relationship, how she came to live with Yukio and his mother, and her life as a full-time geisha.

 The climax of the novel happens during one of Komako's visits to Shimamura's room at the onsen inn.
 During their conversation, Shimamura calls her a "good woman", instead of a "good girl".
 This change of wording used to describe Komako reveals that the two of them could never be together, while Komako's hopes of a better and happier life with Shimamura remain just a delusion.

 At the very end of the novel, a fire occurs in the town warehouse, which was at the time being used as a cinema.
-Shimamura and Komako come to observe the fire, and see Yoko falling lifelessly from the warehouse balcony.
+Shimamura and Komako rush to the fire, and see Yoko falling lifelessly from the warehouse balcony.
 Komako carries Yoko's body away from the burning warehouse, while Shimamura slinks back, observing the night sky and “roaring milky way.”